 Children can witness and be adversely affected by domestic abuse and/or violence at home where it occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children and affect their health, wellbeing, development and ability to learn.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.